 1. You could apply for finance specifically tailored for renovation and refurbishment work.
 Such as our own permitted & light development loans.
 These loans can be used for a range of plans, such as cosmetic upgrades, through to extensions.

 2. But, there are also other forms of finance which could help with different stages of a project.
-Auction loans can be used to purchase desolate properties which are then renovated and flipped for a profit.
+Auction finance can be used to purchase desolate properties which are then renovated and flipped for a profit.

 3. At the other end of the spectrum are developer exit loans.
 These can support property investors who are nearing the end of a project, and may need a bit of breathing space to get everything wrapped up and buyers found.